SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: Concluding remarks and outlook

-\paragraph{\koalaMan, \koalaOne and \koalaTwo} The Koala methods \cite{Xu2024VesselBoost} employed a 3D UNet architecture \cite{cciccek20163d} specifically modified for vessel segmentation in MRA data.
+\paragraph{\koalaMan, \koalaOne and \koalaTwo} The Koala methods employed a 3D UNet architecture \cite{cciccek20163d} specifically modified for vessel segmentation in MRA data.
 The model’s depth was increased to four layers in both the encoder and decoder blocks, enhancing its capacity to learn complex features.
-This set of methods includes three variations, each using different label types from the challenge (see Sec. \ref{sec:annotation}): \textit{\koalaMan[0]} utilised manual labels (the primary label set of the challenge), while \textit{\koalaOne[0]} and \textit{\koalaTwo[0]} relied on labels generated by the automated OMELETTE pipeline \cite{OMELETTE} (supplied as additional sets of labels of challenge).
-These automated labels enabled the model to leverage imperfect yet scalable training data, reducing dependence on labour-intensive manual annotations and enhancing generalisability to unseen data.\\ \textit{Data processing}: The preprocessing pipeline included N4ITK bias field correction \cite{tustison2010n4itk} and non-local means denoising \cite{manjon2010adaptive} to improve the signal-to-noise ratio (SNR).
+This set of methods includes three variations, each using different label types from the challenge (see Sec. \ref{sec:annotation}): \textit{\koalaMan[2]} utilised manual labels (the primary label set of the challenge), while \textit{\koalaOne[2]} and \textit{\koalaTwo[2]} relied on labels generated by the automated OMELETTE pipeline \cite{OMELETTE} (supplied as additional sets of labels of challenge).
+These automated labels enabled the model to leverage imperfect yet scalable training data, reducing dependence on labour-intensive manual annotations and enhancing generalisability to unseen data.
+The three Koala variants submitted to the challenge have since been extended and released as the VesselBoost toolbox \cite{Xu2024VesselBoost}, and the challenge submissions should not be considered equivalent to the later, more polished release.
+VesselBoost is distributed as a Docker image (\url{https://hub.docker.com/r/vnmd/vesselboost_2.0.24}), as an OpenRecon application on the Siemens Teamplay platform for direct MRA vessel segmentation on Siemens MR scanners, and as a Neurodesk \cite{renton2024neurodesk} app at \url{https://vesselboost.neurodesk.org/} that runs without local installation.\\ \textit{Data processing}: The preprocessing pipeline included N4ITK bias field correction \cite{tustison2010n4itk} and non-local means (NLM) denoising \cite{manjon2010adaptive}, chosen with the particular characteristics of ultra-high-field, high-resolution MRA in mind.
+At 7T, the receive coil sensitivity profile introduces a smooth, low-frequency intensity inhomogeneity across the volume, and thermal noise is elevated relative to lower field strengths; N4ITK targets the former and also simplifies the subsequent z-score standardisation by allowing it to be performed across the whole volume without having to account for spatially varying intensity, whilst NLM addresses the latter.
 Data augmentation involved generating random patches from input images, with operations such as cropping, resizing, rotation (90°, 180°, and 270°), and Gaussian blurring.
 Each image was resized to a fixed dimension of 64 × 64 × 64, resulting in 78,000 augmented patches across 13 subjects.
 These strategies significantly increased dataset diversity, ensuring robust training across multiple label sets.\\ \textit{Training process}: The models were trained for 1,000 epochs with an initial learning rate of 0.001, using the Tversky loss function ($\alpha = 0.3, \beta = 0.7$), which is tailored to handle imbalanced data and small structures like vessels.
 A learning rate scheduler, ReduceLROnPlateau, dynamically adjusted the learning rate when progress plateaued.
 Post-processing involved thresholding predicted probabilities at 0.1 and removing small connected components under ten voxels to refine segmentation outputs.
 Finally, the model was fine-tuned for test-time adaptation.
 This comprehensive training and post-processing pipeline ensured precise and reliable vessel segmentation results across varying label sources.